vishvAsa/notes/places/india/village/palaveri-bAlAjI_and_village.md

 Food was locally grown (farming described elsewhere).
 In v1 houses, the regular fare was -

-- cooked grain immersed in water the previous night for kids
+- cooked grain immersed in water the previous night for kids' breakfast
 - vegetables, rasam, sAmbAr cooked in the morning,
+- milk and yogurt
 - rice cooked twice a day
 - seasonal local fruits (jack-fruit, jambU-phalam)